 DHAV-1 may be isolated in duck embryos and duck-embryo liver cell cultures, or less easily in chicken embryos.
 The virus can also be identified by virus neutralization with specific antisera or by inoculation into both susceptible and immune day-old ducklings.
 DAstV-1 and DAstV-2 are not neutralized by classic DHAV-1 antiserum.

-Prevention and Treatment
+Prevention and Treatment of Duck Viral Hepatitis

-There is no specific treatment
+No specific treatment

-Strict isolation, particularly during the first 5 weeks of age, is recommended.
+Strict isolation, particularly during the first 5 weeks of life, is recommended.
 Contact with wild waterfowl should be avoided.
 Rats have been reported as a reservoir host of the virus; therefore, pest control is indicated.

 An inactivated DHAV-1 vaccine for use in breeder ducks that have been previously primed with live DHAV-1 has been described.
-A single dose of the inactivated vaccine, given IM before the birds come into lay, provides passive immunity for a complete laying cycle to progeny ducklings.
+A single dose of the inactivated vaccine, administered IM before the birds come into lay, provides passive immunity for a complete laying cycle to progeny ducklings.

-The chick-embryo origin, modified-live DHAV-1 vaccine also can be used for early vaccination of ducklings susceptible to DHAV-1 (progeny of nonimmune breeders).
+The chick-embryo origin, modified live DHAV-1 vaccine also can be used for early vaccination of ducklings susceptible to DHAV-1 (progeny of nonimmune breeders).
 This vaccine is administered SC or by foot web stab in a single dose to day-old ducklings.
 Vaccinated ducklings rapidly develop an active immunity within 3–4 days.

 Antibody against DHAV-1, prepared from the eggs of hyperimmunized chickens and administered SC in the neck at the time of initial loss, is an effective flock treatment.